-Living in the greater Los Angeles area, I was lucky to have three Japanese markets: Seiwa, Mitsuwa, and Tokyo Central all within 6 miles away from my home.
+Living in the greater Los Angeles area, I was lucky to have three Japanese markets: Seiwa, Mitsuwa, and Tokyo Central which were all within 6 miles away from my home.
 Not all of these markets allow you to buy Japanese food online although the places below do.

 Unfortunately, not everybody is that lucky, so here are some of the most reliable online marketplaces to be able to buy Japanese products: food, dinnerware, appliances, to industrial sushi and noodle-making machines online.

 I just checked with Tokyo Central with my order placed on 4/4/20, and I have to say they have a poorly run online ordering system because they won’t notify you of anything (not via email or through their social media, so I had to reach out to them which is where they shine.
 Their one-on-one customer service is amazing, and they reassured me they are working hard to get orders out, but they are poorly equipped to do so which means I won’t see my order till about 4/27 (3+ weeks).

 Marukai/Tokyo Central (they can’t even get this message right by saying “Marukai/Tokyo Central”) has shut down their online operations.

 I have added Umami-Insider (along with a not recommended for Umamimart) which I was initially skeptical of because even though I try to include ALL relevant places regardless if I have purchased Japanese products from them, I always want to make sure that you are buying from a reliable and reputalbe source.